 This is the sort of book you delve into now and again.
 You can begin at the back, the front, or just open a page at random and try to use the tips.
 This is a good book to pull you out of your blogging rut and inspire new ideas for each day of the year.

 Release Your Inner Roman, by Marcus Sidonius Falx with Jerry Toner.

 This is an interesting one, and I am about a third of the way through.
 The author describes the characteristics that have made the Romans successful people.
 The guide through the chapters highlights the management of family, romance, pursuing happiness and conquering your emotions.
 I personally find it a very interesting book, but a little hard going, so I tend to read a few pages a day.
 The initial description talks about the Romans sense of equality and their desire for elevated positions in society.
 It was all about hierarchy, and shows comparisons to the people of today, who are much more empathetic and promote an equal society for male and female, where ancient Rome was lacking.
 History lovers will enjoy this book.

 Slimming World’ magazine.

 Reading material rather than a book.
-I bought this May issue last week, mainly because I am overweight and need to lose a few pounds.
+I bought this May issue last week, mainly because I need to lose a few pounds.
 Many of my friends have tried this diet and they have all been successful, so it can only be worthwhile to giving it a go!.
 The magazine is priced at £2.95 and contains loads of diet tips, examples of successful dieters and recipes.
 Towards the end of this May issue, there is a voucher for you to use if you fancy the 3 month on-line gold membership.
 You get a discount of £35 from the actual price which works out to £64 for 3 months, where you get all the benefits of following the Slimming World programme but without attending the meetings.
 It’s really worth taking a look. http://www.slimmingworld.co.uk

 The Misbegotten, by Katherine Webb.